xfortisfye/GCCF/07-lab.md

 privatenet-us-vm     us-central1-f   n1-standard-1               172.16.0.2   35.184.221.40   RUNNING
 ```

-3. In the Cloud Console, navigate to Navigation menu (mainmenu.png) > Compute Engine > VM instances.
+3. In the Cloud Console, navigate to Navigation Menu > Compute Engine > VM instances.

 4. You see that the VM instances are listed in the Cloud Console.